ga-wdi-boston/git-workflow-teams/README.md

      on their machine, and then push the newly updated `development` branch back up to GitHub.

-Once `development` has been updated, other members of the group will need to rebase their own feature branches on it (as described in Step 2) before they push up those feature branches up to GitHub.
+Once `development` has been updated, other members of the team will need to rebase their own feature branches on it (as described in Step 2) before they push up those feature branches up to GitHub.

 ##### Deploying a Working App

-Work through the following steps as a group.
+Work through the following steps as a team.

-1. Have one member of the group check out `development` and pull down the latest version from GitHub.
+1. Have one member of the team check out `development` and pull down the latest version from GitHub.

 1. For this version, check and make sure that the application is working.